buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMemberType.md

 Occurrences of the _IfcMemberType_ within building models are represented by instances of _IfcMemberStandardCase_ if the _IfcMemberType_ has a single associated _IfcMaterialProfileSet_; otherwise they are represented by instances of _IfcMember_.
 Occurrences of the _IfcMemberType_ within structural analysis models are represented by instances of _IfcStructuralCurveMember_, or its applicable subtypes.

-> HISTORY&nbsp; New entity in IFC2x2 Addendum 1.
+> HISTORY  New entity in IFC2x2 Addendum 1.

 ## Attributes